chauff/cse1500-web-transcripts/Lecture-6.md

-# Taking a closer look at node.js
+# Taking a closer look at Node.js

-In this lecture, we cover different aspects of node.js that are important to be a productive Web developer.
+In this lecture, we cover different aspects of Node.js that are important to be a productive web developer.

 ## Learning goals

-- Organize node.js code into modules.
+- Organize Node.js code into modules.
 - Understand and employ the concept of *middleware*.
 - Employ routing.
 - Employ templating.

-## Organization and reusability of node.js code
+## Organization and reusability of Node.js code

-So far, we have used a rather simple way to write node.js code: all server-side code is organized in a single file, which is only a feasible solution for very small projects.
+So far, we have used a rather simple way to write Node.js code: all server-side code is organized in a single file, which is only a feasible solution for very small projects.
 In larger projects this quickly ends in unmaintainable code:

 - Debugging is cumbersome.
 - Team-work is cumbersome.
 - Programming is cumbersome.

-These issues were recognized early on by the creators of node.js and they introduced the concept of **modules**.
-A node.js module is a single file and all code contained in it.
+These issues were recognized early on by the creators of Node.js and they introduced the concept of **modules**.
+A Node.js module is a single file and all code contained in it.

 By default, *no code in a module is accessible to other modules*.
-Any variable or method that should be visible to other modules has to be **explicitly** marked as such - you will learn shortly how exactly. node.js modules can be published to [npmjs.com](https://www.npmjs.com/), the most important portal to discover and share modules with other developers.
+Any variable or method that should be visible to other modules has to be **explicitly** marked as such - you will learn shortly how exactly.
+Node.js modules can be published to [npmjs.com](https://www.npmjs.com/), the most important portal to discover and share modules with other developers.
 When you look at npm modules, such as Express:

 ![Express npm](img/L6-express.png)